 And that's because of the many advantages Forex offers over other markets like stocks or commodities.
-Here's what you will typically see advertized about Forex:
+Here's what you will typically see advertised about Forex:

-Unparallelled liquidity.
+Unparalleled liquidity.
 It is the largest financial market in the world by far.
-Almost $2 trillion being traded daily!
+About $7.5 trillion being traded daily!

 Excellent leverage potential.
 Individual investors have access to leverage of 100:1 and even 200:1